mbjordan/Apache-Control/README.md

-# a2control
+# Apache Control

 `a2ensite` and `a2dissite` are invaluable tools when working with virtual sites in Apache.
 But having to type `/etc/init.d/apache2 reload` is a pain in the A@#, to say the least.

-I created a2control because I grew tired of the endless typing of the reload directive. a2control gives you 4 new commands that make this process a lot easier!
+I created Apache Control because I grew tired of the endless typing of the reload directive.
+Apache Control gives you 4 new commands that make this process a lot easier!

 ## Installation

 ### Easy, very easy.

-To install a2control, choose (and go to) a directory to permanantly store the files and run the following commands:
+To install Apache Control, choose (and go to) a directory to permanantly store the files and run the following commands:

 `# wget https://github.com/matthewbj/Apache-Control/tarball/master -O apache-control.tar.gz`